 - StickyImmix: A variant of Immix that implements in-place generational GC without an additional evacuating nursery.
 It uses the mark bit (i.e. the “sticky mark bit”) to identify old objects during nursery GC.

-- LXR: A concurrent collector based on Immix, having both low latency and high throughput.
+LXR: A concurrent collector based on Immix, having both low latency and high throughput.
 It uses a combination of reference counting and tracing algorithms.
 See this paper.
-(Note that the LXR plan and the OpenJDK binding that supports LXR have not merged into master branches, yet.
-Here are the links to the branches of mmtk-core and mmtk-openjdk.)

 The original Java MMTk from which the Rust MMTk has evolved supports a large number of collectors, and we will be incorporating many of those in the near future.